-Her pieces are so dreamy and magical...and that's even an understatement.
-If you're seeking for something special or non-traditional, she's the one you might be looking for!
-Bespoke/custom/OOAK jewelry are an investment for sure and there are obviously endless options.
-What better to take your ideas to a private jeweler and create your dream piece together?
+Her pieces are so dreamy and magical…and that’s even an understatement.
+If you’re seeking for something special or non-traditional, she’s the one you might be looking for!
+Bespoke/custom/OOAK jewelry is an investment for sure and there are obviously endless options.
+What better to take your ideas to a private jeweler like Lauren Addison and create your dream piece together?

 How did you get into the business?

 I’ve been in the business for about 12 years now, after getting my start in the marketing department of a luxury jewelry house.
 Over time my interests shifted and I became more interested in the actual gemstones and jewelry than marketing!
 I began attending the Gemological Institute of America (while working full-time), earning my Graduate Gemologist degree.
 This past year I finally decided to take the leap, leaving marketing behind to follow my passion and start my own jewelry company.